 The wildflower season is heralded by wild daffodils as they spring up alongside country roads and across farmers' fields in the Willamette Valley.
-Cruise Junction City during the Daffodil Drive & Festival every March.
-Locals gather to celebrate this abundant yellow perennial by selling fresh cut daffodils, potted plants and bulbs and gooey cinnamon rolls with coffee served up in the local Grange.
+It is a local tradition to cruise the country roads around Junction City every March, admiring the yellow blooms.

-The wildflower season is best April through early June.
+Wildflower season is best April through June.
 In April, beautiful purple camas and pond lilies in the low wetland areas of the Willamette Valley start budding.
 Birding excursions at the Delta Ponds or West Eugene Wetlands promise flora as well as feathers.
 Another splash of purple is the wild iris concentrated around Wild Iris Ridge but found trail-side throughout the region.

 Some of the flowers you might see include coast fawn lilies, cut-leaved goldthread, flowering currant, Hartwig's wildginger, Indian plum, Oregon grape, Oregon fawn lilies, Oregon fetid adder's tongue, Oregon selaginella, Marshall's saxifrage, saucer bishops cap, spring gold, trillium, violets, western wood anemone and many more.

 Wander through the wildflower meadows at the Mount Pisgah Arboretum and pick up a copy of their local plant list.
 Mount Pisgah is a natural destination for wildflower hunting.
 Hiking trails crisscross the two-hundred-acre park preserve from the banks of the Willamette River to the top of the mountain.
-In May, the arboretum hosts an annual Wildflower Festival with plant workshops, exhibits and wildflower walks.
-Make connections with local botanists.
+Check their calendar for family-friendly, guided wildflower walks.
+In May, the arboretum typically hosts an annual Wildflower Festival with plant workshops, exhibits and wildflower walks by local botanists.

 And don't forget Oregon's native rhododendrons.
 In Eugene, Hendricks Park's 80-acre woodlands includes a manicured rhododendron and native plant garden — just perfect for a springtime stroll.
 Inspired by the beauty?
 Visit one of the region's nurseries for your own garden planning.